-If the DMA channel is associated with the UART receiver, the UART should issue a DMA request every time there is a character ready to be moved from the UART module to RAM.
-The DMA transfers data from the UxRXREG register into RAM and issues a CPU interrupt after a predefined number of transfers.
-As the DMA channels are unidirectional, the UART receive operation would require one DMA channel.
-The DMA channel for UART reception should be configured as shown in Table 17-2.
+If the DMA channel is associated with the UART receiver, the UART should issue a DMA request every time a character is ready to be moved from UART to RAM.
+DMA will transfer data from the UXRXREG register into RAM and issue a CPU interrupt after a predefined number of transfers.
+Because DMA channels are unidirectional, the UART receive operation would require one DMA channel.
+The DMA Channel for UART reception should be configured as listed in Table 17-2.